NICHD-BSPC/intro-rnaseq-hpc/lessons/wk4_lesson02_automating_workflow.md

 ```

 It is okay to specify this after everything else is set up, since you will have most clarity about the script only once it is fully done.

+Additional helpful notes might be what the user should expect in terms of output file and directories.

 ### Saving and running script